-My sister Florence Venable has asked me to answer your interesting letter of September 1911.
+My sister Florence Venable has asked me to answer your interesting letter of September 1911. . . .

-.
 There seem to have been comparatively few Venables in this part of the country.
 So far I can give you only what knowledge we have of our particular family. . . .
 Our great-grandfather was Job, born January 1, 1781.
-Father was Josiah, born January 1, leaving only three of us, - Florence and I living in Moorestown, our married sister Ellen Venable Harris in Cumberland, Maryland.
+Father was Josiah, born January 1,

+1815.
+There were six of us, one died in infancy and a sister and our brother died later in life, leaving only three of us, - Florence and I living in Moorestown, our married sister Ellen Venable Harris in Cumberland, Maryland.
 None of the Venables I have ever known has been a success financially.
 They seem to have inherited the art of spending rather than saving.
-Father clung to the old theory that it was a disgrace for a woman member of his family to earn her living, but as he grew older he was very unfortunate and lost everything he had, that and our having to go out and take our share in turning the wheel of existence we felt caused his death -while he was in his eighty-first year when he died he was very well up to that time.
+Father clung to the old theory that it was a disgrace for a woman member of his family to earn her living, but as he grew older he was very unfortunate and lost everything he had, that and our having to go out and take our share in turning the wheel of existence we felt caused his death - while he was in his eighty-first year when he died he was very well up to that time.
 I am doing Social Settlement work in Philadelphia and find it very interesting.
 I hope what little information I have been able to give has not come too late to be of use to you.
-To RVV, December 1, 1915.
+To RVIV.
+December 1, 1915.